Glamorgan: Coastline

 The coastline remains as steep cliffs until after Dunraven Head, where the cliff face drops away to expose Southerndown Beach.
 Two miles beyond, the Ogmore River runs out into a sand-locked bay which can be seen as commencing the second section of the Glamorgan coast, as here the scenery undergoes an abrupt change; from a series of unbroken cliffs to vast regions of sandy beaches.
-The Ogmore Bay at Ogmore-by-Sea is not only floored with sand but is also backed by high and extensive sand dune system, these impressive natural sand features are commonly known as the Merthyr Mawr sand dunes.
+The Ogmore Bay at Ogmore-by-Sea was not only floored with sand but was also backed by high and extensive sand dune system, these impressive natural sand features are commonly known as the Merthyr Mawr sand dunes.
 Beyond the bay the underlying rocks emerge from the sand to form the promontory of Porthcawl Point.
 Porthcawl town, once possessing a small dock, abandoned the trade in favour of tourism.
 The coast continues to the north west as a low rocky formation for three miles to Sker Point, after which the sand line begins again, forming an arid wilderness all the way to Port Talbot.
 Port Talbot was one of the later industrial towns of Glamorgan, and grew out of the medieval village of Aberavon, a settlement built on the banks of the River Afan.
 To the west of the mouth of the Afan is the new district of Sandfields, built over the holiday dunes of Aberavon beach in the 1950s to house the workforce of Port Talbot Steelworks.

 The River Afan commences the wide sweep of Swansea Bay, which from Port Talbot arcs around taking in Baglan Bay, Briton Ferry, Swansea and ending in Mumbles.
 The whole bay is shut in by high hills and is thickly encircled with sands.
 Within the bay are two of the major estuaries of Glamorgan; from Port Talbot the first is the River Neath, which is protected by long breakwaters.
 The second is the Tawe, the central river of Swansea.
 Beyond the Tawe the bay sweeps for six miles before reaching Mumbles Head, its most westerly point.
 Mumbles Head is served by Mumbles Lighthouse, which sits on the further of two small islands off the head.